 Please pay the outstanding amount immediately.
 If you bring your payments up to date after you have received a reminder or second reminder notice, you may continue with your monthly instalments.
 All future payments must be made on time or further notices will be issued.
 If you have received a final notice, you will have lost the right to pay by instalments and the full balance for the remainder of the financial year will need to be paid.

 If you do not bring yourself up to date you risk having a court summons issued for the full amount.
 This will involve substantial additional costs being added to your bill.

 If you have made a payment in the last few days, or you disagree with the amount outstanding, please contact the Council Tax Liability and Billing Team using the phone number on this page.

 It is important that you contact us if you are in arrears with your Council Tax account.
 This gives us a chance to work together to clear the debt.
 Arrangements can be made for you to pay weekly, fortnightly or monthly.
 If you are not sure how much you can afford please complete our online income and expenditure form:

 If you cannot pay in full, please contact us immediately and we will make an arrangement for you to pay.
-This will not stop the matter going to court and there may be further costs – once the Liability Order is obtained at the Hearing you will incur additional costs of £10.00.
+This will not stop the matter going to court and there may be further costs – once the liability order is obtained at the hearing you will incur additional costs of £10.

 An arrangement can still be made on the amount outstanding.
-To do this fill in the income and expenditure form at the bottom of the page.
+To do this, complete the income and expenditure form.

 Alternatively, you can call the Debt Management Section on 0300 3030164 to make your proposal of payment.